Genetic Testing and Counseling

 - Someone who has questions about the options for testing before or during pregnancy.

-- A regional leader in preimplantation genetics: We offer the region's largest group of scientists, including several clinical embryologists.
+- A regional leader in preimplantation genetics: We offer Kansas City's largest group of scientists, including several clinical embryologists.

 - Certified Center of Excellence: Our embryololgy laboratory is 1 of only 3 programs in the nation to be certified a Center of Excellence by the American Society for Reproductive Medicine.

 - Advanced training: Our genetic counselors are board-certified by the American Board of Genetic Counseling and have more than 15 years of experience each in the field of prenatal genetic counseling.

 - At the forefront of medicine: We are part of an academic medical center.
 That means we offer a complete range of fertility options from screening to diagnostic testing.
 Many of the infertility services available here are not available anywhere else in the Kansas City region.